JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 {id="plugin.core"}

-Base plugin registers all necessary custom configurations and dependencies transformers used for handling IntelliJ Platform SDK, JetBrains Runtime, CLI tools, or other plugins when used as dependencies.
+The base plugin sets up all the custom configurations and transforms needed to manage the IntelliJ Platform SDK, JetBrains Runtime, CLI tools, and other plugins when they're added as dependencies.

 #### org.jetbrains.intellij.platform.tasks